ottoman91/ottoman91.github.io/_pages/sanitation.md

 layout: archive
 title: "Water and Sanitation"
 permalink: watersanitation/
 author_profile: true
 ---
 {% include base_path %}

-*Designed and implemented human centered design based services for enhancing access to water and sanitation services in Pakistan and Sierra Leone*
+*Designed and implemented services for enhancing access to water and sanitation in Pakistan and Sierra Leone*

 <div class="grid__wrapper">